 First Job, First Pay

-Getting your first full-time job after university or high school is an empowering moment in life, and to make sure you get as much out of your new job as you put into it, there are a few key measures to ensure your financial well being from the start.
+Getting your first full-time job after university or high school is an empowering moment in life.
+To make sure you get as much out of your new job as you put into it, there are a few key measures to ensure your financial well being from the start.

 All Australian residents have to pay tax on the money they earn.
-So begin by getting a tax file number (TFN) and provide this to your employer along with your bank account details.
+So begin by getting a tax file number (TFN) and provide this to your employer along with your banking details.
 This will make sure you’re paid — and paid the correct amount.

 If you do not provide a TFN, you will be taxed at the maximum rate, which is currently a whopping 47%.